SparkPost/support-docs/content/momentum/4/modules/dane.md

 The dane module handles DANE related DNS lookups and outbound STARTTLS enforcement and verifications.

-DANE (DNS-Based Authentication of Named Entities) is a new standard for improving transport security.
+DANE (DNS-Based Authentication of Named Entities) is a standard for improving transport security.
  [RFC 7672](https://datatracker.ietf.org/doc/html/rfc7672) describes the use of DANE for improving SMTP security between MTAs.